DrewCrouch1/Sentinel-Threat-Hunt-The-Buyer/README.md

-# Sentinel Threat Hunt - The Buyer — Akira Ransomware Incident Reconstruction
+# Sentinel Threat Hunt — Akira Ransomware Incident Reconstruction

 > All investigation screenshots and artifacts are stored in the `/evidence` directory.